Vegetable-SYC/fnk0058-docs/docs/source/fnk0058/codes/C/22_Ultrasonic_Ranging.rst

 Component Knowledge
 ============================

 The Ultrasonic Ranging Module uses the principle that ultrasonic waves will reflect when they encounter any obstacles.
 This is possible by counting the time interval between when the ultrasonic wave is transmitted to when the ultrasonic wave reflects back after encountering an obstacle.
-Time interval counting will end after an ultrasonic wave is received, and the time difference (delta) is the total time of the ultrasonic wave’s journey from being transmitted to being received.
+Time interval counting will end after an ultrasonic wave is received, and the time difference (delta) is the total time of the ultrasonic wave's journey from being transmitted to being received.
 Because the speed of sound in air is a constant, and is about v=340m/s, we can calculate the distance between the Ultrasonic Ranging Module and the obstacle: s=vt/2.

 .. image:: ../_static/imgs/22_Ultrasonic_Ranging/Chapter22_01.png
     :align: center